Learned Collusion: Introduction

-Also note that since the choice of bias is supposed to be strategic in our framework, there is no guarantee that $Qb-$equilibria lead to more cooperation.
-As a matter of fact, the opposite could be true, as biasing one's own policy towards \textit{less} cooperation could be profitable: if this more severe attitude does not undermine too much the sustainability of cooperation, it could in principle lead to more gains.
+\textbf{Why biased Q-learning helps}.
+First note that the choice of bias is strategic in our framework, so there is no guarantee that $Qb-$equilibria lead to more cooperation.
+As a matter of fact, the opposite could be true, as biasing one's policy towards \textit{less} cooperation could be profitable: if this more severe attitude does not undermine too much the sustainability of cooperation, it could in principle lead to more gains.

 Intuitively, Qb-learning helps for the following reason.
 Under naive $Q-$learning, a typical path of play consists of an alternation between \textit{high}$-Q$\textit{\ and low}$-Q$\textit{\ phases.} Low $Q-$phases are traps where players mostly defects.
 High-$Q$ phases consists of (relatively frequent) alternations between \textit{jointly cooperative phases} (which boost $Q$-values) and \textit{disorganized phases} that mostly consist of $CD$'s and $DD$'s (which depresses the $Q$-values of both players).
 The role of these disorganized phases is to realign $Q$-value differences across players, to facilitate simultaneous re-coordination on cooperation.
 Sometimes these disorganized phases are too long and players end up in a low-Q phase, from which exit takes time and requires simultaneous experimentations.